frederic-perez/AmE-dictionary/data/idioms.md

 __at the end of the day__ :six: Ultimately.
 __at the expense of (someone or something)__
 __at the forefront (of something)__ _In the clinical community, we need to be at the forefront._
+__at the heart of__ The central or most important part of something.
 __at the helm__ :two: In charge; acting as the leader of something.
 The phrase originated as a nautical term, meaning “in the position to steer a ship.” _Jack is at the helm, so I know they’ll get this project done on time!_
 __at the mercy of (someone or something)__
 __at the outset__ At the beginning. _This quest seemed Quixotic at the outset._ _Honestly, I never expected this play to be so successful at the outset._